okyeron/fates/README.md

+# Important
+As of 12-30-2019 ***DO NOT*** run the on device SYSTEM > UPDATE from the norns menu.

+You will need to update manually.
+More information soon.

 # Fates DAC board for Raspberry Pi

 Fates is an audio and UI platform for Raspberry Pi 3 Model B+ and Pi 4 Model B that provides a stereo audio codec with headphone driver, 3 (or 4) encoders, 3 buttons, a 128x64 OLED display, 2x audio ins, and 2x audio outs.